ireland

 Getting Started

-Businesses looking to get started in Ireland must register their branch within 30 days at the Companies Registration Office (CRO) and pay the filing fee: this is either €40 if done through a paper form, or €20 if completed online using the CORE (Companies Online Registration Environment) platform.
-If registering as a limited company, you will be required to pay/remit Corporation Tax, Income Tax, PRSI social security and the Universal Social Charge (more information on these later in this guide).
+Businesses looking to get started in Ireland must register their business name within 30 days at the Companies Registration Office (CRO) and pay the filing fee—this is either €40 if done through a paper form, or €20 if completed online using the CORE (Companies Online Registration Environment) platform.
+Registering the company itself is a further €50 and must be done online.

-Employment Considerations
+Employment Considerations in Ireland

 Employment law in Ireland is detailed and precise, and so it’s useful to gain at least a working knowledge of it before you start hiring.
 Good places to start include the Workplace Relations Commission, the Irish Business and Employers Confederation (IBEC), the Irish Small and Medium Enterprises Association (ISME), and the Small Firms Association.
 Additionally, the Department of Employment Affairs and Social Protection maintains several Intreo offices, which offer employment and income support, and provide a range of useful services for employers.